lumeland/lume/docs/creating-pages/7_searching.md

 title: Search and collecting
 ---

-In the layouts, there's a special object named `search` that allows to search other pages and directories.
+In the layouts, you have the `search` helper that allows to search other pages and directories.
 It's useful to build menus or other navigation stuff.

 ## Searching pages